 People who start using cannabis early in adolescence or use it frequently are also more likely to develop a cannabis use disorder.

 In NYC, CBD is prohibited in food and drinks.
 The Health Department is embargoing food and drink products that contain CBD, meaning the products will have to be returned to the supplier or discarded.
-Starting October 1, 2019, the Health Department will begin issuing violations to food service establishments and retailers for offering food or drink containing CBD.
+The Health Department may issue violations to food service establishments and retailers for offering food or drink containing CBD.

 If you are a food service operator, learn more about the laws on CBD sales.